bwsw/sj-platform/SJDocs/source/SJ_PlatformDeployment.rst

 The detailed :ref:`VM_Description` is provided for you to understand the process of virtual machines' creation.

 The platform is deployed with the entities: configurations, engines, providers, services, streams.
-Modules and instances are created as for the :ref:`fping-example-task` described in :ref:`Tutorial`.
+Modules and instances are created as for the :ref:`fping-example-task` described in Tutorial.
+To launch the data processing follow the instructions provided in the :ref:`fping-Launch-Instances` step of the example task.

-If you want to proceed to work with the platform via the UI, please, see the `UI Guide <http://streamjuggler.readthedocs.io/en/develop/SJ_UI_Guide.html>`_.
-It will provide you with the necessary information on how you can launch the instances, view the statistics of task execution.

-Or you can create your own pipeline with modules suitable to achieve your goals.
-How to create your own module is described `here <http://streamjuggler.readthedocs.io/en/develop/SJ_CustomModule.html>`_.

 Destroying Virtual Machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~